Prepare a Red Hat-based virtual machine for Azure

 EOF

-1. Ensure that the network service will start at boot time by running the following command:
+7. Ensure that the network service starts at boot time:

 sudo chkconfig network on

-2. Register your Red Hat subscription to enable the installation of packages from the RHEL repository by running the following command:
+8. Register your Red Hat subscription to enable the installation of packages from the RHEL repository:

 sudo subscription-manager register --auto-attach --username=XXX --password=XXX

-3. Modify the kernel boot line in your grub configuration to include additional kernel parameters for Azure.
-To do this configuration, open /boot/grub/menu.lst in a text editor, and ensure that the default kernel includes the following parameters:
+9. Modify the kernel boot line in your grub configuration to include more kernel parameters for Azure.
+To do this configuration, open /boot/grub/menu.lst in a text editor.
+Ensure that the default kernel includes the following parameters:

 console=ttyS0 earlyprintk=ttyS0

-This will also ensure that all console messages are sent to the first serial port, which can assist Azure support with debugging issues.
+This step also ensures that all console messages are sent to the first serial port, which can assist Azure support with debugging issues.

 rhgb quiet crashkernel=auto

-Graphical and quiet boots aren't useful in a cloud environment where we want all the logs to be sent to the serial port.
-You can leave the crashkernel option configured if desired.
-Note that this parameter reduces the amount of available memory in the virtual machine by 128 MB or more, which might be problematic on smaller virtual machine sizes.
+Graphical and quiet boots aren't useful in a cloud environment where you want all the logs to be sent to the serial port.
+You can leave the crashkernel option configured if you want.
+This parameter reduces the amount of available memory in the VM by 128 MB or more, which might be a problem for smaller VM sizes.

 Edit /etc/dracut.conf, and add the following content: